All ORL Branches are closed on statutory holidays and during Christmas and Easter holiday times.

 Kids!
 Imagine the Possibilities of the Summer Reading Club!

-Come into the Mission Library Branch and join the Summer Reading Club.
-Sign up for the exciting summer programs, enter great contests, and pick up your registration package.
+Come into the Mission Library Branch and join the Summer Reading Club or, for younger children, Read-to-Me.
+Sign up for the exciting summer programs, enter great contests, and pick up your reading log package.
 Details are under the "Youth" tab below.

 Please take some time to review our many programmed events.
 All programs at the Mission library branch are free of charge.
 Children 8 and under must be accompanied by a parent or adult guardian at all times.

 For details or registration info, click on an event below.